 Why?
 As it turns out, consumers with a 0 percent utilization ratio actually have a slightly higher risk of defaulting than those with low (but more than 0) utilization.
 A 0 percent utilization indicates that a consumer may not use credit regularly, which leads to the consumer having a higher risk of default in the future.

-In “How to Get an 850 Credit Score,” we found that consumers with FICO credit scores of 850 have an average utilization rate of 5.8%.
+However, your utilization doesn’t necessarily have to fall in line with the above scenario in order to have a perfect credit score.
+In “How to Get an 850 Credit Score,” we found that consumers with FICO credit scores of 850 have an average utilization rate of 4.1%.

 For those of us who use credit regularly, however, maintaining a minuscule balance may not always be practical.
 So what is a realistic threshold to shoot for?

-Since we have seen that it’s important to keep individual utilization ratios low, one strategy to accomplish this is to make charges on a few different credit cards instead of charging everything to one card.
-Spreading out your charges prevents an excessively high balance from accumulating on any one individual card.
+Since we have seen that it’s important to keep individual utilization ratios low, one strategy to accomplish this is to make your purchases on a few different credit cards instead of charging everything to one card.
+Spreading out your charges helps to prevent an excessively high balance from accumulating on any one individual card.

 If you do spend a lot on one card, it helps to pay off your balance more than once a month.
 If your card reports to the credit bureaus before you have paid off your balance, it will show a higher utilization than if you had paid some or all of the balance down already.